Mathmakers

 Mathmakers was a Canadian educational children's television series produced from 1978 to 1980 by the province of Ontario's public television network, TVOntario.
-The series starred Derek McGrath and Lyn Harvey.
+The series starred Derek McGrath and Lyn Harvey and included guest stars such as Joe Flaherty.

 Producer/Director Clive Vanderburgh, Production Assistant Jane Downey and Brian Elston, Editor.

 The premise is set in a television studio where the production crew produces an educational series illustrating various concepts of grade school mathematics.